SpencerGallardo/mysalarytracker/README.rst

 MySalaryTracker
 ==================
-MySalaryTracker is a program that helps freelancers and employees in a company to help keep track and calculate their income.
+MySalaryTracker is a program that helps freelancers and employees in a company to help keep track and calculate their net income.

 Personas
 ========